 The aim of this study is to build a model that accounts for rationalization bias as well as DIF.
 While the AM model is well suited for capturing DIF, accounting for rationalization bias requires a more elaborate model employing additional data.
-In particular, the model needs to incorporate information on whether the stimuli are liked or disliked by the respondents, as well as where the respondents are located.
-Fortunately, surveys asking respondents to place themselves and political actors on ideological scales also tend to ask respondents for their assessment of these actors (e.g. in terms of thermometer scales or probabilities of ever voting for them).
-In the following, individual i's assessment of stimulus j will be denoted U{ij} , and the original data will be linearly transformed so that $U{ij} \in [0,1]$, where each respondents' least preferred stimulus is rated zero and the most preferred is rated one.
+In particular, the model needs to incorporate information on whether the stimuli are liked or disliked by the respondents, as well as where the respondents are located.7 Fortunately, surveys asking respondents to place themselves and political actors on ideological scales also tend to ask respondents for their demonstrates assimilation and contrast effects without formalizing the processes. van der Brug (2001) offers a rare formalization, but not one that would be suitable for the present purposes.